Frequently Asked Questions

 Unfortunately, we don't have the resources to officially help students with housing.
 But lots of out-of-town and international students take our classes.
-Most of them find short-term sublets on sites like Craigslist and Airbnb.
+Most of them find short-term sublets on sites like Airbnb and VRBO.

 DO YOU OFFER FINANCIAL AID OR SCHOLARSHIPS?